andybyers21/Updated-Portfolio/content/portfolio/dracula_for_obsidian.md

 ![Obsidian](/img/Obsidian/Obsidian_1.png)

-I am part of the open source team and maintainer of teh Obsidian branch, reviewing pull requests and managing issues.
+I am part of the open source team and maintainer of the Obsidian branch, reviewing pull requests and managing issues.
 Working with users and contributors.

 ![Obsidian](/img/Obsidian/obsidian_2.png)